adparikh245/SCCFED/README.md

-# SCCFED: Commercial Coverage Analysis for Food Equity Planning
+# SCCFED: Smart and Connected Communities Food Environment Dynamics

 This repository contains spatial analysis and supporting data files for evaluating **commercially zoned parcels** in Los Angeles County (LAC) and Southern California Association of Governments (SCAG) data, with a focus on supermarket site feasibility.

-It supports the study:

-> **"Equitable Facility Location for Supermarket Interventions with Large-Scale Mobility Data"**
 ---

 ## Project Goal